Attack Paths in Active Directory: RDP Hijacking

 Is there anything administrators and users can do to mitigate this risk?

-- Apply group policy across the domain to set appropriate session limits (session time-out).
+Apply group policy across the domain to set appropriate session limits (session time-out).
 The relevant configuration is located at Computer Configuration -> Policies -> Administrative Templates -> Windows Components -> Remote Desktop Services -> Remote Desktop Session Host -> Session Time Limits.
 It is good security practice to enforce expiry of inactive RDP sessions.
-This will reduce the number of dangling RDP sessions across the domain.
+This reduces the number of dangling RDP sessions across the domain.

 References